Table of Contents

 Vendor record requirements

-Vendors used as benefit providers or garnishment agencies should have:
+Vendors used as benefit providers, garnishment agencies, or tax authorities should have:

 • Payment Method Code — the preferred payment method for this vendor